JagadeeshAJK/CMOS_SRAM-and-RCA_Layout-Sim/README.md

 The two inverters (M1–M4) are cross-coupled.They keep feeding each other and data is held indefinitely without refreshment.

-Result: Stored bit remains unchanged.
+Result  : Stored bit remains unchanged.